Do you want to grow indoor plants but don’t want to mess with dirty soil?

 This is good as you can plant it with success, even if you are a novice.
 The one thing you need to keep in mind is that it grows fast, and sometimes the top gets too big and gets heavy.
 This increases the risk of becoming unstable if planted in a bottle or smaller pot.

 To grow the jade plant in the water, cut the stem of a jade plant from a healthy plant.
-Remove 2 to 3 inches leaves from the stem that goes under the water.
+Remove 2 to 3 inches of leaves from the stem that goes under the water.
 Now fill the water in a container and place the jade plant in the water.
-You can grow other succulents in a same way.
+You can grow other succulents in the same way.